learn-co-curriculum/uci-mod-2-assessment/README.md

 ## Introduction

 Welcome to this examination.
-It aims to assess your proficiency in two areas:
+It aims to assess your proficiency in the following areas:

 * Basic HTML site design
 * Procedural programming in Ruby
-* Unix / Git / Testing fundamentals
+* Unix / Git / RSpec fundamentals

 ## Implementation